Bhaktivedanta Research Center

 Bhaktivedanta Research Center, established in 2009 and headquartered in Kolkata, India, is a research center dedicated to the preservation, study, and dissemination of Indian philosophical traditions, with a particular emphasis on Gaudiya Vaishnavism.
-Founded by Dr. Ferdinando Sardella and Dennis Harrison.
+Founded by Ferdinando Sardella and Dennis Harrison.

 History

 Bhaktivedanta Research Center, established in December 2009 by Ferdinando Sarardella, a PhD student from the University of Gothenburg to continued its mission to preserve and digitize rare manuscripts and books related to Indian philosophy and the Gaudiya Vaishnava movement.The Center houses a collection of 17,000 books, 4,000 journals, and 70 manuscripts, related to Indian culture and philosophy.

-In January 2025, BRC's Ph.
-D and postgraduate programs, recognized by the University of Mumbai and Specialised Studies Center Savitribai Phule Pune University.
+In January 2025, BRC's Ph.D. and postgraduate programs, recognized by the University of Mumbai and Specialised Studies Center Savitribai Phule Pune University.

 Activities

 In March 2023, the Bhaktivedanta Research Center launched an initiative to digitize and preserve 17th-century manuscripts related to the Saraswat practices of Bengali scholars, making them accessible to researchers.

-The Center's efforts focused on preserving valuable texts of Indian philosophy for academic study.
+The center's efforts focused on preserving valuable texts of Indian philosophy for academic study.

 In July 2023, the Bhaktivedanta Research Center supported the Scottish Church College's Darshan Eshana project, aimed at digitizing over 1,000 rare philosophical books linked to figures including Swami Vivekananda, Srila Prabhupada, and Netaji Subhas Chandra Bose.
 The Center provided both financial and technical assistance, with the first phase of digitization completed in eight months.

 In September 2023, the Bhaktivedanta Research Center launched the Bhakti Vinod Tagore Memorial Scholarship at Presidency University.
 The initiative aimed to introduce the contributions of Bhakti Vinod Tagore to the new generation, with the hope of honoring his legacy.

+In June 2025, the Bhaktivedanta Research Center completed the digitization of the manuscript collection of Sri Padmanabha Goswami of the Radha Raman Temple.
+The collection includes writings of his great-grandfather, Pandit Sarvabhooma Madhusudana Goswami.
+His father, Acharya Sri Visvambhar Goswami, served as Mayor of Vrindavan in the 1950s.

+In 2025, BRC produced its first documentary film, Kirtan: The Heritage of Bengal.
+The film was directed by Debolina Ghosh and produced in collaboration with Debu's Darbaar.
+It was filmed in Mayapur and examines the kirtan tradition within the Gaudiya Vaishnava community.
+The documentary premiered on 9 November 2025 in Paris at the Festival Terres du Bengale, with a screening at La Camillienne.